25 Best Things to Do in Exuma

 In addition to grocery, liquor stores, a gas station and banks you can find some fun shopping including a straw market and gift shops.
 Increasingly you can also find people selling fresh produce, coconut water and some crafts on the street.

 The farmers market operates most weekends.
-It won't keep you busy but it is jolly to walk poke around for a few hours.
+The town is quite small but it is jolly to poke around for a few hours.
 There are also some nice restaurants in and around town.
 You get the water taxi to stocking island on the government dock.

 Eat at the Fish Fry